 October is Domestic Violence Awareness month.
 This is the second in a series of posts at my experiences as a victim of spousal abuse.
 I am writing these posts in the hopes that it will help others be more aware of their relationship and behavior patterns and catch problems before they take over their lives.
 The first post on this is: An Introduction to Healing Wounds

-I am writing this to try to help others see patterns of behavior of my husband’s and myself that contributed to the crumbling of our marriage.
-By the time I knew there was something wrong with him, it was too late.
+By the time I knew there was something wrong with my husband, it was too late.
 If you see yourself or your spouse in this story, get help.
 Listen to your friends.
 Find a shelter for abused people.
+Get help!

 I do not hate him.
-I have forgiven him.
+He died 9 years ago.
+I have forgiven him but have not forgotten.
 I do miss the man I married.
-But he is at peace now.
+But he is at peace now and so am I.

 We dated for seven years